 Clifton Boyd (2016) is a Ph.D. candidate in music theory and Dean’s Emerging Scholars Fellow.
 Originally from West Bloomfield, MI, he holds an M.M. in music theory from the Jacobs School of Music at Indiana University and a B.M. in viola performance and music theory from the University of Michigan.
 His dissertation, provisionally titled “The Role of Vernacular Music Theory in the Institution of Barbershop Music,” investigates the role of music theory in the social culture of American vernacular musical communities, with a focus on racial and gender discrimination.
 Drawing primarily upon the history of the Barbershop Harmony Society, from its founding in 1938 to its contemporary “Everyone in Harmony” diversity initiative, his research explores how communities leverage musical style in processes of institution building.
-This research has been supported by the Margery Lowens Dissertation Research Fellowship from the Society for American Music.
+This research has been supported by the Margery Lowens Dissertation Research Fellowship from the Society for American Music and the Howard Mayer Brown Fellowship from the American Musicological Society.
 Other research interests include minimalism, form in nineteenth-century chamber music, musical meter, and Italian popular music.
-He has presented (or has upcoming presentations) at the annual meetings of the Society for Music Theory, the American Musicological Society, and the Society for American Music.
+He has presented at the annual meetings of the Society for Music Theory, the American Musicological Society, and the Society for American Music.